taangle/YoutubePOC/README.md

 #### Notes

 * YouTube does not support the embedding of private playlists, so you may not watch private playlists within this application.
-* YouTube Data API errors will appear in a card toward the top of the screen, showing the HTTP status code, error message, and a potential solution.
+* This is not meant as a production-grade application, and has at least a couple security vulnerabilities.
 * Please take note of this application's super cool favicon.